Be kind to your bed by getting rid of stinky, ugly messes with a few common home items and these clever ways.

 How To Clean Mattress Stains

 Strip all linens and sheets from the mattress to prepare it for stain removal.
-Vacuum thoroughly with the upholstery attachment and, as a “while you’re at it,” use the crevice tool around all of the piping, where dust and hair accumulate.
+Vacuum thoroughly with the upholstery attachment and, as a “while you’re at it,” use the crevice tool around all of the piping, where dirt and hair accumulate.
 Dust and hair may not be connected to the stain you wish to remove, but eliminating them reduces the population of dust mites, which is especially essential for peaceful sleep if you suffer from allergies.